nhalstead/exitplan/README.md

 Clone down the repo and build it.

-Upon running executing `expitplan text`, an HTTP server on [http://localhost:8855/readyz](http://localhost:8855/readyz) will be running.
+Upon running executing `expitplan test`, an HTTP server on port 8855 will be running.

+Browse to [http://localhost:8855/readyz](http://localhost:8855/readyz) to check the status!

 ---